raspberrypilearning/build-crumble-motor-buggy/en/step_1.md

 ## Introduction

-You will use your design, making and coding skills to build a robot buggy with DC gear motors controlled by a Crumble robotics board.
+In this project, you will build a robot buggy with DC gear motors controlled by a Crumble robotics board.

 ### What you will make

-You will make a motor buggy to be controlled by your coding.
+You will make a motor buggy that you will control with your program.

 --- no-print ---